coder/coder/docs/templates/resource-metadata.md

 }
 ```

-## Using custom resource icon
+## Using a custom resource icon

-To use custom icons on your resources, use the `icon` attribute (must be a valid path or URL):
+To use custom icons for your resource metadata, use the `icon`
+attribute.
+It must be a valid path or URL.

 ```hcl
 resource "coder_metadata" "resource_with_icon" {